 To understand key trends, Download Sample Report

-Big Data Analytics in Healthcare in the United Kingdom Accounts for Significant Share
+Big Data Analytics in Healthcare in Europe Accounts for Significant Share

 The UK’s National Health Service (NHS) is well-positioned to take advantage of Big Data analytics because the personal data can risk the score of every NHS patient who already exists, and it is already far more centralized and normalized through analytics than in other countries.
 Big Data analytics is revolutionizing the Leeds Community Healthcare System, which, with its network of health organizations, research societies, and excellent universities, has a unique healthcare and wellbeing infrastructure, providing the UK’s first health innovation hub.